minute read

 Heiroglyphics on walls of Karnak Temple Luxor Egypt

-I visited in the afternoon when the structures were bathed in glorious tones of yellow and gold from the setting sun.
 I'd recommend going in the morning, though, on two consecutive days to avoid the masses and get an opportunity to appreciate the magnitude of the site, avert the risk of midday-induced heatstroke and see more than you might by rushing through in one go.

 Valley of the Kings